 - feeding and swallowing

-There are different types of MND, and the outlook varies widely, depending on the type of condition.
+The outlook for people with MND varies widely, depending on the type of the disease.

-People with spinobulbar muscular atrophy, for example, can expect to have a
+People with SMA, for example, can expect to have a